kronotop/kronotop/README.md

 Kronotop is a Redis-compatible, distributed and transactional document database backed by [FoundationDB](https://www.foundationdb.org/).

-The main focus of Kronotop is building a document database that supports [MQL-like query language](https://www.mongodb.com/docs/manual/reference/operator/), ACID transactions and on-disk storage engine with a primary-standby replication model.
+Kronotop's main focus is building a document database that supports [MQL-like query language](https://www.mongodb.com/docs/manual/reference/operator/), ACID transactions and on-disk storage engine with a primary-standby replication model.

 Kronotop is still in its early stages of development.
 The API is unstable and might be changed in the future releases.